JN-Jones/visitor-log/README.md

 A package for Laravel 4 to log all visitors

-If anyone has any ideas on how to make this framework agnostic, please contact me or open a pull request.
+##Contributing
+If you have any suggestions or improvements feel free to create an issue or create a Pull Request.

 ##Installation